2019 Buyers Guide for Computers

 Classes of Personal Computer

-Business computers have parts that can cost over $4000, like the new EPYC 7601.
+Business computers have parts that can cost over $1000, like the RTX TITAN card.

 In correct use cases, these parts are essential to making money by performing a